Data Scientist / ML Engineer Hub

 Real-world SRM root causes:

-Detection: chi-squared test with a very tight threshold (typically 5σ from expected ratio).
-At Meta and Microsoft scale, SRM-flagged experiments are aborted — the conclusion cannot be trusted regardless of the headline metric.
-The senior DS conversation: we got a 1.4% lift on the headline metric, but SRM flagged at 7σ — the lift is unreliable; we need to find the root cause before we can interpret.
+Detection: chi-squared (or equivalent z-test) at a pre-set significance threshold calibrated to the platform's experiment volume; mature platforms gate SRM at a tight p-value rather than relying on a universal sigma rule.
+SRM-flagged experiments are aborted; the conclusion cannot be trusted regardless of the headline metric.
+The senior DS conversation: we got a meaningful lift on the headline metric, but SRM flagged; the lift is unreliable, and we need to find the root cause before we can interpret.

 Other quality gates: stratification balance (do covariates match across arms?), trigger-time variance (are users in the two arms exposed at the same time of day?), and metric-cardinality stability (does the user-count dropoff from impression to conversion match across arms?).